 So what does a garden zone mean?

-Knowing your garden zone can also tell me some fairly solid information about what your weather is overall, if you live in zone 8 then I know you live in a generally warm area with very mild winters, very little frost and a long growing season.
-If you live in zone 3 then I know you have very long, cold and severe winters with early frost and a very short growing season.
+Knowing your garden zone can also tell me some fairly solid information about what your weather is overall, if you live in zone 8 then I know you live in a generally warm area with very mild winters, very little frost, and a long growing season.
+If you live in zone 3 then I know you have very long, cold, and severe winters with an early frost and a very short growing season.

 Is the zone system perfect?

 The answer to that question is a big NO!
-There are whole group of gardeners that are very critical of the USDA zone system.
-That has caused the USDA to add sub zones.
+There are a whole group of gardeners that are very critical of the USDA zone system.
+That has caused the USDA to add subzones.
 So you may often hear someone say they are in zone 5b or 7a.

-In our case the zone listed on the map for Salt Lake City is 7.
+In our case, the zone listed on the map for Salt Lake City is 7.
 But ask anyone in our area what is my garden zone and they will tell you 6.
 Even our extension agents disagree with the USDA and agree we are in zone 6.
-But then if you add in local micro climates it even gets trickier.
-For example we live right at the center of our valley at the lowest point and less than 800 yards from the river.
+But then if you add in local microclimates it even gets trickier.
+For example, we live right at the center of our valley at the lowest point and less than 800 yards from the river.
 Every winter all the cold air sinks to the low point.
 We have frost sometimes weeks before our neighbors who live only 5 miles away.
-I’ve talked to a lot off gardeners who live where we do that feel like they might even be zone 5b.
-I’m starting to shy away from that, I think my garden is a solid 6a.
+I’ve talked to a lot of gardeners who live where we do that feel like they might even be zone 5b.
+I’m starting to shy away from that, I think my garden is a solid 6b.

-So you can seen there is a lot of subjectivity to the system, and it is far from perfect.
+So you can see there is a lot of subjectivity to the system, and it is far from perfect.
 But the zone system really can be helpful as a starting point.

 There are hardiness zone maps all over the Internet.
 Many Ag colleges even publish their own.